25 Best Places to Spot Fall Foliage in America

-This famous ski destination has a lot to offer before the first snowfall.
-Mountains cascade in a spectrum of colors.
-You can admire the majesty of the native trees—canyon maples, quaking aspen, scrub oak, and black hawthorn—either by foot, bike, or car.
-Another reason to plan your trip in the off-season?
-Reasonable rates at lux lodgings such as Waldorf Astoria Park City.
+Known as one of the best places to ski in the United States, Park City also has a lot to offer before the first snowfall.
+Travelers can marvel at the native trees—canyon maples, quaking aspen, scrub oak and black hawthorn—whether by foot, bike or car.
+Fly fishing, kayaking and rafting are also popular fall pastimes.
+Another reason to plan your trip during the off-season?
+Reasonable rates at luxe lodgings such as Montage Deer Valley.

-Before the bitterness of winter strikes, Galena delivers crisp temps and the finest foliage in the Midwest.
-For a totally unique perspective, board the ski lift to the summit of Chestnut Mountain Resort or opt for zip lining excursion 75 feet in the air.
-While you’re there, carve out time to revel in quintessential autumnal pursuits including pumpkin picking.
+Before the bitterness of winter sets in, Galena delivers crisp temps and some of the finest foliage in the Midwest.
+Quintessential autumnal activities run the gamut from leaf-peeping to pumpkin and apple picking.
+For a totally unique perspective, board the ski lift to the summit of Chestnut Mountain Resort or opt for a zip-lining excursion at one of the best places to see fall foliage.

 Cherokee, North Carolina

-With the backdrop of the Ozark Mountains, this tiny town is big on scenic beauty.
-Between mid-October and early November, Jasper beckons travelers with its intense shades of jade, burnt orange, and carnelian.
-Make a point to drive through the Arkansas Grand Canyon, where foliage is on full display.
-Triple Falls also warrants a stop.
-Next, check out even more stunning pictures of fall across America.
+With the backdrop of the Ozark Mountains, this tiny town is big on scenic beauty, making it one of the best places to see fall foliage.
+Between mid-October and early November, Jasper beckons travelers with its intense shades of jade, burnt orange and carnelian.
+Make a point to drive through the Arkansas Grand Canyon, where flaming hues are on full display.

 - Emma’s Museum of Junk is a quirky, only-in-Jasper attraction.